thecatvoid/workout/README.md

 - As well as prevent overuse or injuries

 ### Achieved by:
-- Good technique, slow reps, feel muscle
+- Fair technique, full ROM, pump out the reps, controlled but fine tempo
 - Low load/intensity
 - Moderate volume
 - Low frequency